-In Illinois, there are several competitive programs.
-Closest competition would be at UIUC:
+In Illinois, there are several cybersecurity programs.
+Closest would be at UIUC.

-• University of Illinois at Urbana-Champaign; (Information Trust Institute)
+- University of Illinois at Urbana-Champaign; (Information Trust Institute) - Bachelor of Science in Computer Engineering Illinois Cyber Security Scholars Program

-Bachelor of Science in Computer Engineering - Illinois Cyber Security Scholars Program Bachelor of Science in Computer Science (Engineering) - Illinois Cyber Security Scholars Program
+Bachelor of Science in Computer Science (Engineering) - Illinois Cyber Security Scholars Program